Interactive visualization of ephys data

 This view supports splitting like in the feature view.
 When splitting, all spikes (and not just displayed spikes) are loaded before computing the spikes that belong to the lasso polygon.

 Extra spikes beyond those of the selected clusters are shown in gray.
 These spikes come from clusters whose best channels include the first selected cluster's peak channel.
+The gray spikes come from all clusters that have some signal on the first selected cluster's peak channel, and not necessarily those for which the best channel corresponds exactly to that channel.

 The time interval currenty displayed in the trace view is shown as a vertical yellow bar.
 You can change the current time range with